 For non-catered events, a contracted bartending service must serve the beer and wine (please see below).

 Security may be required (about one guard per 100 participants), depending on the nature of the event.
 The group is responsible for paying for the guard.
-The Assistant Vice President of Enrollment and Student Services will determine if security is needed.
+The Student Affairs Office will determine if security is needed.